Articles

 trust deed - discretionary trusts

 The trustee holds title to the capital assets of the Trust; and manages them for the benefit of the beneficiaries.
-The Trustee also decides when the income and capital of the trust are to be distributed.
+The Trustee also decides the timing of distribution of income and capital of the trust.
 The beneficiaries have no prior legal right to the income or the capital of the trust and only become entitled to distributions once the trustee has made such determination.
-(This is an important issue to be considered when drafting an Estate Plan: many people confuse Trust assets as being theirs to bequeath – which is not directly the case.)
+(This is important for consideration when drafting an Estate Plan.
+Many people confuse Trust assets as being theirs to bequeath – which is not directly the case.)

 What is a Discretionary Trust?